fdazen/fda-documentation/publishing_ibe.md

 ##**IBE Booking Link Parameters**

-There are several parameters that can be used with IBE in order to give a more customized experience to your guests.
-Used in conjunction with a calendar picker booking widget this enables you to provide a highly customized experience for your users.
+There are several parameters that can be used with IBE in order to give your guests a more customized experience.
+Used in conjunction with a calendar picker booking widget this will enable you to provide a great experience for your users.

 With the link parameters you can:

-- Display only desired room types for a given promotion
+- Display only desired room types for a given promotion.

-- Display only the rate available for a promotion
+- Display only the rate available for a promotion.

-- Bypass the calendar page and skip to the available rooms
+- Bypass the calendar page and skip to the available rooms page.

-- Display the rates and associated rooms tied to a promo code
+- Display the rates and associated rooms tied to a promo code.

-- Define a specific source, for example if you embed IBE on your Facebook Business page
+- Define a specific source, for example if you embed IBE on your Facebook Business page.

 **IBE Link Parameter**

-IBE uses the following URL parameters to restrict the results offered to the user.
+IBE uses the following URL parameters to restrict the results offered to the user:

-rt= Shows only the room type(s) selected.
+**rt**= Shows only the room type(s) selected.
 Use commas to separate multiple room types.

-rate= Shows only the rate(s) selected.
+**rate**= Shows only the rate(s) selected.
 Use commas to separate multiple rates.

-checkin= Use for the arrival date.
+**checkin**= Use for the arrival date.
 Format is YYYY-MM-DD

-checkout= Use for the departure date.
+**checkout**= Use for the departure date.
 Format is YYYY-MM-DD

-promocode= Pass the promo code entered by the user
+**promocode**= Pass the promo code entered by the user

-source= Use the source name.
+**source**= Use the source name.
 The source will automatically be entered into the folio

-**Example Link**
+##**Example Link**

 https://bookings.frontdeskanywhere.net/#account/XXXXXXXX?rt=1,2,3,4&rate=285,286&checkin=2012-12-14&checkout=2012-12-15&promocode=test&source=facebook